Atomic-Development/ToolBot/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/Atomic-Development/EVETools?style=for-the-badge)](https://github.com/Atomic-Development/EVETools)
 [![License](https://img.shields.io/github/license/Atomic-Development/EVETools?style=for-the-badge)](https://atomic-development.mit-license.org/)

+> **NOTE:** A documentation update is incoming for the refactor.
+Please ignore the price command documentation/help for now!

 ## What is this

 This is the code for a [Discord](https://discord.com) bot that provides information and helpers for the [EVE Online](https://eveonline.com) MMORPG.
 The bot is written in JavaScript (ES6) and is available under an [MIT license](https://atomic-development.mit-license.org).